-The Denison Forum on Truth and Culture (DFTC) (www.denisonforum.org) exists to engage contemporary culture with biblical truth.
+The Denison Forum on Truth and Culture (DFTC) (www.denisonforum.org) equips people to change the culture for the Kingdom.
 As a catalyst for moral and spiritual renewal, DFTC is joining God in building a global movement of culture-changing Christians.

 America has lost its moral compass while a great spiritual revolution is sweeping other nations of the world.
 More people are turning to Christ today than at any time in history – more than 82,000 a day, according to recent surveys.
 However, only 6,000 are in Western Europe and North America, combined.